patrialyx/DSTA_CODE_EXP/README.md

 3. Click on the `+` button in the bottom right hand corner.
 This brings you to a form to **Create a New Project**.
 4. Enter your Project Details, then click `Submit Form`.
 This will create a new card on the `Explore` tab.
 Check it out! *(One backend we worked hard on!)*
 5. The Explore tab contains community projects proposed by other users and you!
 6. Clicking `Join Now` will bring you to a more in-depth description of the project.
-Clicking `Join` will then add you to the project. *(This should all be linked, but we hardcoded the Project Description page due to time constraints.)*
+Clicking `Join` will then add you to the project. *(Data should be all linked, but we hardcoded the Project Description page due to time constraints.)*
 7. After joining, interact with your group members in the `Chat` tab! *(Usernames should be displayed, but we enabled Anonymous Sign-in for purposes of this hackathon.
 Also, there should be multiple groups instead of just one main chat.
 But then again, time constraints.)*

+---

+## Features and Limitations

+Features:
+1. Cloud-based chat functionality
+2. Cloud-based data storage and syncing
+3. User-friendly interface

+Limitations:
+1. apk size is big due to usage of Expo (minimum app size is 25MB)
+2. Hardcoded some details due to time constraints
+3. No authentication for users yet (development in progress)

 ---